abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

 In this lab, You will be able to complete the following tasks:

-+ Task 1: Create a virtual network
++ Task 1: Create a Virtual network
-+ Task 2: Create two virtual machines
++ Task 2: Create two Virtual machines
 + Task 3: Test the connection

 ## Architecture diagram

 ![](../images/az900lab04.PNG)

-### Task 1: Create a virtual network
+### Task 1: Create a Virtual network

 In this task, we will create a virtual network.